fuegovic/Starguard/docs/installation.md

 A healthy server answers `{"status":"ok"}`.
 It answers 503 with `{"database":"unavailable","status":"degraded"}` whenever it sends a `ping` command to MongoDB and does not get an answer.
+The probe really does reach the database, so a 200 here is more than the process being up.

+**It is not proof that verification will save anything, though.** `ping` asks whether the database answers, not whether this account may write to it, and the startup that creates the indexes treats a failure as best effort and carries on.
+So a MongoDB user who can connect but cannot update `users` produces exactly this 200 while every OAuth callback fails at the last step.
+That is the deployment this check will certify and the walkthrough below will not, which is why the walkthrough is the one that settles it.

-The probe really does reach the database, so a 200 here is evidence that the last step of verification will work, not just that the process is up.
-A `MONGO_HOST` the driver cannot use does not appear here at all: the server checks that value as it loads its configuration and exits rather than serving, with `Configuration error:
-MONGO_HOST is not a usable MongoDB connection string`.
+A `MONGO_HOST` the driver cannot use does not appear here at all: the server checks that value as it loads its configuration and exits rather than serving, with `Configuration error: MONGO_HOST is not a usable MongoDB connection string`.

 Then run `/verify` in Discord and walk the three buttons yourself.
 If anything goes wrong, [troubleshooting.md](./troubleshooting.md) lists each failure by